jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 Furthermore, correlating registered RPKI data with registered IP networks and autonomous system numbers would also give access to the latter's contact information through RDAP entity objects, which should aid troubleshooting.

-In addition to troubleshooting, serving RPKI meta-data over RDAP offers a convenience to network operators through a simple lookup mechanism.
+In addition to troubleshooting, serving RPKI metadata over RDAP offers a convenience to network operators through a simple lookup mechanism.
 As is demonstrated in [@RDAP-GUIDE], constructing custom RDAP scripts is relatively easy and beneficial to network operators for the purposes of reporting.
 Though not RDAP-based, systems such as [@JDR] and [@CLOUDFLARE] have shown the utility of an approach that allows users to explore the RPKI hierarchy in a